Macnelly Torres: Colo-Colo

 In January 2011, Torres requested to leave the club.

 Atlético Nacional

-In 2011, he moved back to his home country and signed for Atlético Nacional.
+In January 2011, after rejecting a move to Brazilian club Vasco, he moved back to his home country and signed for Atlético Nacional on a one year loan with an option to buy.
 With the club, he won the 2011 and 2013 Apertura, as well as the 2012 Copa Colombia.
 He also a brief loan spell after the 2011 Apertura to San Luis of the Liga MX.

 Al Shabab

 Shortly after winning the 2013 Apertura title with Nacional, Torres moved to the Middle East and signed with Saudi Arabian club Al Shabab for a fee of $4.5 million.
 He played one season with the Saudi club, where he scored once in 22 league appearances.
 He left the club in a controversial way, after sending a complaint to FIFA because he was denied his salary payment for five months.

 Return to Junior

 Torres returned to Junior in 2015, which was the club where he made his professional debut in 2001.
 He played the Apertura season with the club, which runs from January to June, while making 19 appearances and scoring 2 goals.